multi-service-fabric/fabric-controller/doc/fabric_controller_building_guide.md

 This section describes the settings during MFC/FC operation.
 Edit MFC/FC system setting Config while MFC/FC is not running.
-Note that any changes of MFC/FC system setting Config while MFC/FC is running cannot be reflected in the behavior of MFCFC.
+Note that any changes of MFC/FC system setting Config while MFC/FC is running cannot be reflected in the behavior of MFC/FC.

 ##### 6.1.2.1 Brief description of MFC/FC system setting Config

-The brief description of MFC/FC system setting Config is shown in Table 6-3.
+The brief description of MFC/FC system setting Config is shown in the table 6-3.

 **Table 6-3 Brief description of system setting Config**